talyruger/law-firm-template/VERCEL_STATIC_DEPLOYMENT.md

 To set up a custom domain:

 1. Go to the [Vercel dashboard](https://vercel.com)
-2. Select your project (tickle-law-static)
+2. Select your project (tickle-law)
 3. Go to "Settings" > "Domains"
 4. Add your custom domain and follow the DNS verification steps